sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 characteristic of the normal distribution.
 Irrespective of what the actual mean and standard deviation are, 68.3\% of the area falls within 1 standard deviation of the mean.
-Similarly, 95.4\% of the distribution falls within 2 standard deviations of the mean, and 99.7\% of the distribution is within 3 standard deviations.
+Similarly, 95.4\% of the distribution falls within two standard deviations of the mean, and 99.7\% of the distribution is within three standard deviations.
 This idea is illustrated in :numref:`fig-normAreaSD`.

 .. ----------------------------------------------------------------------------